 What Are Perennials?

 Wondering if perennials are right for you?
-Dig into a perennial definition to learn more about these garden favorites.
 Most gardeners are familiar with annuals, courtesy of the colorful flats of marigolds, petunias and pansies at garden centers and box stores.
 Annuals create a showy display that’s tough to miss.
 Perennials, on the other hand, are often sold as green plants or a few stems in a large pot.
 Once you define perennials and understand their nature, you might find you’re eager to learn more about them.

-In the purest sense, the definition of perennials comes down to understanding a plant’s life cycle.
-Plants are genetically wired to reproduce—to set seed.
+In the purest sense, it comes down to understanding a plant’s life cycle.
+Plants are genetically wired to reproduce — to set seed.
 This is why one dandelion flower turns into a puffball with hundreds of seeds.

 Annuals accomplish their reproduction, or life cycle, in one growing season.
 Consider zinnia, an annual.
 Plant zinnia seed in late spring, and the seed sprouts and produces a plant.
 The plant flowers and, if frost doesn’t arrive too early, the flowers die—filled with viable seeds.
 The plant dies with frost.
 When all of this takes place in one growing season, that plant is an annual.